kellm-fit/kellm-fit.github.io/_pages/home.md

       <p><b>Slot 1: Introduction to Knowledge Graphs and Large Language Models</b></p>

   <ul>
     <li><b>Overview : </b>This session provides an overview of the fundamental concepts of KGs and LLMs.
 Participants will learn about the structure and components of KGs, including ontologies and taxonomies, and how these structured knowledge sources can enhance the capabilities of LLMs.
-The session will also cover the limitations of LLMs in knowledge- intensive tasks and the role of KGs in addressing these challenges.</li>
+The session will also cover the limitations of LLMs in knowledge-intensive tasks and the role of RAG systems in addressing these challenges.</li>
   <li><b>Hands-on Exercise : </b>Participants will use tools and frameworks to create a basic KELLM, integrating a simple KG with an LLM.
 This exercise will provide practical experience in combining the two technologies and understanding their synergies.</li>
  </ul>
  <p><b>Slot 2: Practical Applications and Advanced Techniques</b></p>